 Second, know a dog’s “tells.”
-Your dog is always sending out body language to let you and everyone else around him know what he is feeling.
+Your dog is always sending out body language to let you and everyone else around him know what he feels.
 Sometimes these can be great cues for understanding what your dog is thinking.
-Here are some important ones:

-This is the pose you’ll see in your dog when he is intently watching a squirrel or a raccoon.
+This is the pose you’ll see in your dog when he intently watches a squirrel or a raccoon.
 He’s ready to rush into action.
 This is not a time for petting or tugging on your dog.
 Make sure the children around you know this and leave the dog alone.

 These are all signs that you must remove your dog from the situation he thinks is a threat.
 It may mean putting him in the car for a while to “cool down,” or it may mean leaving the area altogether and trying again later.
 As you get to know your dog, you’ll better gauge when you must make corrections quickly.

 These can all be signs that your dog is ready to play.
-Likely you’ll notice this when you release your dog from his crate and during free-play time.
+Likely you’ll notice this when you release your dog from his crate and during the free-play time.
 You may also see it when a new person or dog approaches.
 They are all good signs.
-Of course, you still need your dog to listen, but a dog that is accustomed and calm with new experiences is always a positive thing.
+Of course, you still need your dog to listen, but a dog that is accustomed and calm to new experiences is always a positive thing.

 The good news is that as you spend time with your dog, you’ll naturally learn about his temperament and what triggers him to undesirable behaviors.

 Third, pay attention to what your dog can manage.
 Dogs are just like children in that they are all different.
 What works for one puppy may not work for another.
 As you get to know your dog, you’ll understand what he can handle.
-If you like to take your dog to the beach and spend a full day there but notice that around midday your dog needs a long nap, you’ll have clear insight into how much energy your pet has throughout any given day.
+If you like to take your dog to the beach and spend a full day there but notice that around midday, your dog needs a long nap, you’ll have clear insight into how much energy your pet has throughout any given day.
 This also works with training.
 You’ll know when your pet is exceptionally tired or losing concentration.
 Be sure to schedule training for the times when your pet is most alert.
 This is the way to make your training as effective as possible.